Abbaspur, Poonch

-Abbaspur is a Tehsil located near line of control which divides Pakistan administered Kashmir and as like Indian administered Kashmir.
-It used to be called Gopalpur before its name was changed.
-It is the sub-divisional headquarters of district, Rawalakot, Poonch, Azad Kashmir.
+Abbaspur, (name after Chaudhry Ghulam Abbas) commonly known as Bandi or Bandi Abbaspur is a Tehsil located near the line of control which divides Pakistan administered Kashmir and Indian administered Kashmir.
+It used to be called Bandi Gopalpur before its name was changed.
+The tehsil is made up of different areas, everything north of Bandi Abbaspur.
+The mountain facing toward the city in front of it and up to Mehmood Gali is called Tangyran.
+The mountain side facing toward the Poonch River or Rangard between Abbaspur and Potha is called Choyi.
+It is the sub-divisional headquarters of Poonch district, Rawalakot, Poonch, Azad Kashmir.